SEXUAL HARASSMENT PREVENTION & REDRESSAL POLICY

 - physical contact and advances.

-- demand or request for sexual favors.
+- demand or request for sexual favours.

-- making sexually- colored remarks.
+- making sexually- coloured remarks.

 - showing pornography.

 - Any prevention of conduct (including mails, Facebook messages, WhatsApp messages, SMS messages, snapchat or any other means of electronic communication) of a sexual nature.

 The following circumstances, among other circumstances, if they occur or are present in relation to or connected with any act or behaviour of sexual harassment may amount to sexual harassment:

 - implied or explicit promise of preferential treatment in employment.